rengoft/NLP-tweets/README.md

 # NLP-tweets
 ### Problem
-Problem of recognizing important messages from tweets.
+Problem of recognizing messages about disaster from tweets.